 For those of you who have been following developments, Facebook’s continuous attempts to crush Snapchat have been the source of much intrigue.
 Now, the social networking giants have launched their boldest statement yet, by rolling out their own version of Snapchat’s flagship Stories feature.

 Instagram stories were launched as a virtual Snapchat clone back in August and Facebook’s version will be no different.
-Users can upload stories & videos, complete with geo filters that will remain visible for 24-hours.
-Direct messaging replies is another feature that will also be available.
+Users can upload stories & videos, complete with geo-filters that will remain visible for 24 hours.
+Direct messaging replies are another feature that will also be available.

-Snapchat have become a growing thorn in Facebook’s side over the past few years, claiming a notable share of Facebook’s younger demographic.
-In fact, Facebook launched an unsuccessful $3 billion bid to buy out the photo sharing app back in 2013.
+Snapchat has become a growing thorn in Facebook’s side over the past few years, claiming a notable share of Facebook’s younger demographic.
+In fact, Facebook launched an unsuccessful $3 billion bid to buy out the photo-sharing app back in 2013.

 It’s not the first time that Facebook has trialled a new feature in Ireland, with the rolling out of its Reactions feature here first back in 2015.
 The feature is only available to Android and iOs users here and is set to be rolled internationally in the coming months.